 Plant-based fish and seafood alternatives are set to be the next big thing in the meatless protein sector.
 Plant-based innovation is a huge growth area for the food industry today, with meat substitutes being the fastest growing sub-category in this market.
-Plant-based meats were saw a popularity increase of 152% in 2019, so it seems only logical that shellfish alternatives are being developed too.
+Plant-based meats saw a popularity increase of 152% in 2019, so it seems only logical that shellfish alternatives are being developed too.

 Alternative fish and seafood start-ups are hoping to expand the market, with many eager investors behind them.